jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 4. [Deploying](#deploying)

 <!-- Jobs: Unit testing -->
-<h3 id="unit-test">Unit test</h3>
+<h4 id="unit-test"><b>Unit test</b></h4>

-The unit test job makes sure all the unit test specified in the test folder of the application is executed and the job is succesfull only if all the unit test passes.
+The unit test job makes sure all the unit test specified in the test folder of the application is executed and the job is succesfull only if all the unit tests passes.
 If not the pipeline is canceled with logs of which test failed.

 | ![Successful job](../screenshots/version-0.1-unit-test-summary.PNG) |
 | :-----------------------------------------------------------------: |